keboola/connection-docs/tutorial/write/gooddata.md

 ![Screenshot - Transformation Intro](/tutorial/write/gooddata-transformation-intro.png)

-Apart from creating a new transformation, we also need a new transformation bucket, since the Tableau and Gooddata transformations are not really related.
+Apart from creating a new transformation, we also need a new transformation bucket, since the Tableau and GoodData transformations are not really related.
 If they were more complex, we would take out the similar parts into another transformation.
 Name the new transformation bucket *Opportunity - GoodData* and choose **Snowflake** backend.